marcoGarranzo206/pyGeneticAlgorithm/README.md

 universe = list(ascii_lowercase) + " "
 ```

 Our genetic algorithm will now randomly initialize a number of individuals, say, a 100.
 We will evaluate each individual's fitness, which could be done in parallel.
-They will probably be very far off from the target string, but due to chance, some will be better than others, as judged by out fitness score.
+They will all probably be very far off from the target string, but due to chance, some will be better than others, as judged by out fitness score.

 ```python
 import numpy as np